I'm shooting a spot next week where we're going to attempt to recreate

 Rob check out making up filters from this sort of thing :

-I think the plexiglass ideas are right on target, especially melting it with blow torches.
+I think the plexiglass ideas are right on target, especially melting it

 You may want to try shooting via acrylic mirrors that you bend or play a hairdryer over to distort the image.